UltiRequiem/vim-galore-es/README.md

 after the end of each line, do this: `<c-v>3j$Atext<esc>`.

 Sometime you need to place the cursor somewhere after the end of the current line.
-You can't do that by default, but you can set the `virtualedit` option:
+You can't do that por defecto, but you can set the `virtualedit` option:

 ```vim
 set virtualedit=all